The 14 Most Famous Books in the World

 A man who loved to the extreme made crazy behavior.
 He killed people with "love", but also committed suicide with love.
 After Catherine's life and death, he lived in pain.
 When Catherine was dead, he used words to stab her.

 However, Heathcliff suffered two injuries, his own and Catherine's.
 I admire the man who is so affectionate.
 Although he was a bit perverted and cruel, he couldn't hate him.
 Full of sympathy for him.
 Even very moved by his crazy love.
 Relatively speaking, Catherine is too selfish.
-She loves Heathcliff and married wealthy London.
+She loves Heathcliff and married a wealthy London.

 It can be said that a large part of the tragedies of Wuthering Heights and Thrush Grange was caused by her own hands.
 Heathcliff is crazy.
 But very charming.
 Of course, London is also a good husband.
 It's just a bit stupid.
 Catherine: She is bad, she is selfish, but her obsession with love makes her exude the mixed charm of good women and bad women.

-6. David Copperfield
+6. David Copperfield by Charles Dickens

-The formation of a series of tragedies in the novel is all caused by money.
+The formation of the series of tragedies in the novel is all caused by money.
 Modesto lied to marry David's mother to covet her property; Emily's elopement was the temptation of not being able to withstand money; the pain of the Wakefield family and the despair of Haimu were all the consequences of money.

-The despicable man Shipp also fell in the next step under the temptation of money and ended up shamelessly in life imprisonment.
+The despicable man Shipp also fell into the next step under the temptation of money and ended up shamelessly in life imprisonment.
 Dickens exposed the evil of money from humanitarian thoughts, thus unveiling the beautiful curtain of "Victoria's Flourishing Age" and revealing the hidden social truth behind it.

 This is the favorite of the three Dickens novels I've read.
 Each character is very full and completely different, and the ending is in line with the identity.
 Of course, this book is so thick!
-The heroine is no longer just a kind and beautiful porcelain doll, she is more intelligent, wise and courageous, and loves Ennis so much.
+The heroine is no longer just a kind and beautiful porcelain doll, she is more intelligent, wise, and courageous, and loves Ennis so much.

 I didn't pay attention when I was reading.
 After reading the preface, I felt my aunt's teaching "Never be humble, never hypocritical, never cruel".
 It can really be a motto for standing up and acting alone!

-7. Madame Bovary
+7. Madame Bovary by Gustave Flaubert

 "Madame Bovary" is the representative work of Flaubert, a French critical realist novelist.
 It tells the story of Emma, a peasant girl who has received aristocratic education.
 She despised her husband Bovary, who was a township doctor and dreamed of legendary love.